2010 New York Yankees season

 The 2010 New York Yankees season was the 108th season for the New York Yankees franchise.
 The Yankees were attempting to defend its status as American League and World Series champions, but lost in the ALCS to the Texas Rangers.
 The Yankees opened and closed the regular season against the Boston Red Sox at Fenway Park.
 This marked the first time since 1950 this happened.
 The Yankees and the Los Angeles Dodgers renewed their rivalry as the Bronx Bombers traveled west to face former Yankee icons Joe Torre and Don Mattingly, both of them current and future Dodgers managers.

-The Yankees' regular season record for 2010 was 95 wins, 67 losses, 2nd place in the AL East behind Tampa Bay and good for the AL Wild Card.
+The Yankees' regular season record for 2010 was 95 wins, 67 losses, second place in the American League East behind Tampa Bay and good for the AL Wild Card.